3300BC-1200BC-Bronze Age France Archaeological sites, ancient temples Monuments, landmarks

 LocationPlace de la Concorde, Paris, France, Europe

-The Luxor Obelisk is was originally one of the two obelisks that were positioned outside Luxor Temple, Egypt.
+The Luxor Obelisk was originally one of the two obelisks that were positioned outside Luxor Temple, Egypt.

 The Luxor Obelisk was donated by Egypt to France in 1829 in exchange for a mechanical clock that doesn’t work.